ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/03_non-linear_and_ensemble_models/14_support_vector_machines_theory.md

 To implement SVM from scratch, we need to define the hyperplane mathematically.

 ### 2.1.
 The Linear Model
 Just like Linear Regression, the hyperplane is defined by a weight vector $w$ and a bias $b$.
-The prediction ruse for a data point $x$ is:
+The prediction rule for a data point $x$ is:

 $$
 f(x) = w \cdot x - b